Alcohol Problem

 Cal Poly Leadership Change

 Leadership changes at Cal Poly also helped the fraternity cause.
-Jeffrey Armstrong, appointed in 2011 as Cal Poly President, and Keith Humphrey, Vice President for Student Affairs, were sympathetic to the fraternities, as both had personal fraternity experiences.
+Jeffrey Armstrong, appointed in 2011 as Cal Poly President, and Keith Humphrey, former Vice President for Student Affairs, were sympathetic to the fraternities, as both had personal fraternity experiences.
 As part of the Deferred Recruitment Compromise, fraternities were required to register their parties and participate in alcohol education.

 Fraternity membership significantly increased, with national fraternities and affiliated foundations generating substantial revenue from student dues.
 NIC President Peter Smithhisler emphasized the importance of recruitment, calling it the “lifeblood for every chapter.”
 After Cal Poly announced the ban, NIC executives visited Cal Poly, urging administrators to rescind deferred recruitment.
 The NIC funded an $8,000 evaluation of Cal Poly’s Greek system, which ultimately criticized the university’s recruitment process and highlighted the major role of alcohol and hazing in fraternity life.